loicduchesne/DLinkedList/README.md

 Basic implementation of a Doubly Linked List with its object class template "Shape" for the context of COMP 250 at McGill University.

 Holds basic methods for list operations + bubbleSort() & selectionSort() algorithm to sort the elements within the list.
+There is also a detectLoop() method that uses Floyd's Tortoise & Hare Algorithm to detect if there is an accidental loop in the list itself.